All Products

 2. Start the application.

-The light-weight configuration center and the application are deployed on different instances and their configurations must be added to the hosts file.
-For more information, see Start the lightweight configuration center.
+If the lightweight configuration center and your application are on different machines, configure host bindings.
+For more information, see Start the lightweight configuration and registration center.

-To package the pandora-boot project into a FatJar package by using Maven, add the following plug-in to pom.xml.
-To prevent conflicts with other packaging plug-ins, do not add configurations of other FatJar plug-ins to the plugin field in build.
+To package the pandora-boot project into a FatJar using Maven, add the following plug-in to your pom.xml file.
+To avoid conflicts, do not add other FatJar plug-ins to the <plugins> section of the build configuration.

 <build>